mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 announcements that a BGP router sends to its peer.

-The conditional advertisement process is triggered by the BGP scanner process, which runs every 60 seconds.
-This means that the maximum time for the conditional advertisement to take effect is 60 seconds.
-The conditional advertisement can take effect depending on when the tracked route is removed from the BGP table and when the next instance of the BGP scanner occurs.
+The conditional advertisement process is triggered by the BGP scanner process, which runs every 60 by default.
+This means that the maximum time for the conditional advertisement to take effect is the value of the process timer.

+As an optimization, while the process always runs on each timer expiry, it determines whether or not the conditional advertisement policy or the routing table has changed; if neither have changed, no processing is necessary and the scanner exits early.

 .. clicmd:: neighbor A.B.C.D advertise-map NAME [exist-map|non-exist-map] NAME

    This command enables BGP scanner process to monitor routes specified by exist-map or non-exist-map command in BGP table and conditionally advertises the routes specified by advertise-map command.

+.. clicmd:: bgp conditional-advertisement timer (5-240)

+   Set the period to rerun the conditional advertisement scanner process.
+The default is 60 seconds.

 Sample Configuration
 ^^^^^^^^^^^^^^^^^^^^^